natiginfo/FoursquareSearch/README.md

 * `Dagger Hilt` for Dependency Injection and easy to use

 * `MvpPresenter`: I used `ViewModel` as a base of `MvpPresenter` as it's provided by the platform and because of the `Dagger Hilt` support.
 I implemented `MvpPresenter` by extending `ViewModel`.
-I tried not to over-engineer the solution, that's why I think solution is maintainable with current requirements and architecture. `MvpPresenter`.
+I tried not to over-engineer the solution, that's why I think solution is maintainable with current requirements and architecture.
 I wrote unit tests for the complex part of `SearchPresenter`.
 Presenter directly uses injected `LocationRepository` and `SearchVenuesUseCase`.
 I wrote some unit tests for `SearchVenuesUseCase` since it has page related calculation.

 * `RxJava 2`: To use publish-subscribe pattern and make threading easy, I used `RxJava 2`.
 Mainly used `Observable` and `Single`.
 Besides those, I used `RxBinding` and `RxRelay2`.